neoforged/.github/primers/26.2/index.md

     - `fromChannel` - Creates a new connection from a channel.
     - `setIntendedProfileId`, `getIntendedProfileId` - Handles the profile UUID.
 - `net.minecraft.network.protocol.game.ClientboundLoginPacket#onlineMode` - If the user is trying to login to a peer-to-peer connection.
+- `net.minecraft.server.MinecraftServer`
+    - `publishServer` now takes in the `$MultiplayerScope`
+    - `unpublishServer` - Unpublishes the server from peer-to-peer connections.
+    - `$MultiplayerScope` - The current scope of the server and who it's available for.
+- `net.minecraft.server.commands.UnpublishCommand` - Unpublishes a server, stopping discovery and others from connecting.
 - `net.minecraft.server.network.ServerConnectionListener`
     - `acceptChannel` - Accepts the channel to broadcast packets as the server.
     - `stopTcpServerListener` - Closes the channel, if this server is not broadcasting locally.